Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Oregon State Stats and Trends

-- In Oregon State's seven games this year, it has five wins against the spread.

-- This season, the Beavers have an ATS record of 3-1 in their four games as a favorite of 1.5 points or more.
+- So far this season, the Beavers have been installed as favorites by a 1.5-point margin or more four times and are 3-1 ATS in those matchups.

-- Oregon State has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Oregon State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Oregon State piles up more than 364.9 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Oregon State churns out over 364.9 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Beavers have turned the ball over 10 times, one more than the Golden Bears' takeaways (9).
+- The Beavers have turned the ball over 10 times this season, one more turnover than the Golden Bears have forced (9).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.